 All sponsors receive a biography (biodata) about the child you sponsor upon confirmation of the first donation payment.
 The biodata is mailed to sponsors up to two weeks after initiating sponsorship.
 Thereafter, progress reports are mailed to sponsors once a year.
 You may contact the donor care team at [email protected] if you do not receive updates.

-We may cancel a sponsorship if the income of a family is significantly raised, if the family moves without leaving contact details, if we find out the sponsorship funds have been spent inappropriately, if the child dies, or if the child becomes married (Islamic Relief stands against early marriage).
+We may cancel a sponsorship for a number of reasons.
+For example, if the income of a family is significantly raised if the family moves without leaving contact details, if the child dies, or if the child becomes married (Islamic Relief stands against child marriage).
+We also cancel sponsorships if we find out the sponsorship funds have been spent inappropriately.

-In these cases we will contact you to discuss the reason for cancellation and transfer your sponsorship to a different child.
+In these cases we will contact you to discuss the reason for cancellation.
+We will also transfer your sponsorship to a different child.

 We may cancel a sponsorship if we discover a sponsor has been having inappropriate or unauthorised contact with a child who is sponsored.
-In these cases a sponsorship will be cancelled immediately, and the sponsor will be unable to sponsor another child through Islamic Relief.
+In these cases, a sponsorship will be cancelled immediately.
+In turn, the sponsor will be unable to sponsor another child through Islamic Relief.
 The sponsor will be contacted to be made aware that their sponsorship has been cancelled and provided with the reason.

 A percentage of 2.5% of your total wealth which have completed 1 physical year (Haul) in one’s possession.